Glaubinger Entrepreneurship Scholarships

 Glaubinger started in the PhD program at Columbia University, intending to teach business.
 After one semester he decided to limit himself to a full-time MBA and pursue philanthropic interests on the side.

-This gentlemanly entrepreneur serves on the IU Foundation's board of directors and recently served on the national steering committee for IU's Endowment Campaign.
-He is a member of the Deans Advisory Council for the Kelley School and IU's Well House Society.
+This gentlemanly entrepreneur served on the IU Foundation's board of directors and on the national steering committee for IU's Endowment Campaign.
+He was a member of the Dean's Advisory Council for the Kelley School and IU's Well House Society.
 IU awarded him an honorary doctor of laws degree in 1973 and the Distinguished Alumni Service Award in 1997.
 The Kelley School named him to the Academy of Alumni Fellows in 1992.

 For general information about undergraduate scholarships at the Kelley School of Business, see Scholarship Opportunities.